John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 ### Error handling

 As a user of the Calendar API,
-I receive an exception when my actions cause a database error so I be notified when attempting invalid or failed operations.
+I receive an exception when my actions cause a database error so I am notified when attempting invalid or failed operations.

 **Assumptions**